The Impacts of Thacker Pass Mine

 this will be a Major industrial site

 This is a major industrial plant that will produce extremely large amounts of toxic chemicals.
 We need to make sure that our voices are heard in the public process.
 We need to know: What happens if there is a fire or explosion?
-How far away will you be able to smell the plant?
-Will the smell reach my property?
 What happens if trucks containing chemicals overturn next to my home?
 What happens if there is a flash flood; and mine waste is washed into Crowley Creek or Thacker Creek?
 ETC.

 but isn't Thacker Pass mine Going to be Carbon Neutral?

-Lithium Nevada's "carbon neutral" claim is based on them burning sulfur, and selling electricity.
-The "carbon neutral" claim is a clever marketing gimmick --- burning sulfur can't produce carbon (it just produces other toxic chemicals).
-Keep in mind the very reason sulfur is removed is SO WE DON'T BURN IT, in our cars.
-While burning sulfur cannot produce carbon; the rest of the mine will produce significant carbon emissions.
+There have been various stories in the press claiming Thacker Pass will be "carbon neutral" these claims appear to be based on them burning sulfur, and selling electricity.
+You can read press stories Here, and Here.
+Keep in mind the very reason sulfur is removed is SO WE DON'T BURN IT, in our cars, due to the pollution it causes.
+While burning sulfur cannot produce carbon; burning sulfur to create acid removes oxygen from the air; increasing the percent of carbon concentrations.
+Moreover the rest of the mine will produce significant carbon emissions.

 Is Thacker Pass even Feasible Long Term?